aws-samples/datasync-scheduler/README.md

 ![Task Execution](images/task_execution.png)

 Arn of executed tasks are stored in *arn_file.txt*.
 This file will be used to limit the task execution list for fail-over.

 -----
 ## **datasync agent ha**
+**datasync agent ha** will support fail-over of agent when Task execution failed.
+Only failover happen once per eash task to prevent from creating task infinitely.
 ### How **datasync agent ha** Works
 1. find online DataSync agents
 2. read arns of TaskExecution from *arn_file.txt*